Last Tuesday, I found a noodle stuck to the ceiling.

 Instead, try:

 - “Oops!
-Try again.
-You almost had it.”
+Try again, you almost had it.”

 - “That one was tricky.
 Want to try a different piece?”